Mid-week wine Full of Woe

 Right, what's the chat?
 Haven't seen you in ages - lots to catch up with!
 Lunch with pals - boys,girls, gender fluid.
 The following to be said emphatically (but obviously not to be taken seriously!)
 "Now, we're not going to get carried away, but a glass wouldn't hurt, would it?"

-Forget it's November, forget the slate-grey skies and incessant drizzle.
-Imagine a lovely, warm, summer evening... we Brits can get carried away by the mearest hint of the sun.
-It doesn't happen often enough, and it's always great when it does, presenting the chance for a wee impromptu.
-Shorts and flip flops on, ask the neighbours round and just enjoy the sun.
+What a summer it's just great to sit outside with a cold glass of Rose and listen to the sounds of summer.
+We Brits can get carried away by the slightest hint of the sun.
+It hasn't happened often enough, but it's fantastic when it does, presenting the chance for a wee impromptu.
+Shorts and flip flops on, ask the neighbors round and just enjoy the sun.

 A dinner party is so formal (and a bit last century - or is that just an age thing?) and so much work.
 Why not have a few pals round, throw together a nice simple starter, a good stew or pasta, some great cheese or ice cream, store bought pie?
 The important thing is the company and putting the world to right.
 Kids are welcome, providing they agree not to repeat any conversation they overhear!